oracle/weblogic-deploy-tooling/site/compare.md

  1. Added 'cluster-2' and 'cluster-2-template' in the topology section
  2. Removed 'ServerStart' of 'cluster-1-template' in the topology section
- 3. Deployed two application 'yourear' and 'myear' but removed application 'myear'
+ 3. Deployed two applications 'yourear' and 'myear' in the appDeployments section
+ 4. Removed application 'myear' in the appDeployments section
- 4. Removed 'MDBConnectionFactory' from the `MyJmsModule` JMS Module
+ 4. Removed 'MDBConnectionFactory' from the `MyJmsModule` JMS Module in the resource section
- 5. Removed 'WebAppContainer' from the resource section
+ 5. Removed 'WebAppContainer' in the resource section
  6. Removed the attribute 'ResetDeliveryCountOnForward' from 'MyUniformDistributedQueue'
  7. Changed deployment targets for application `myear`
  8. Removed the attribute 'ModuleType' for application `myear`

- Note:  The `!` is a notation fo deletion of a non-attribute element from the model and any missing attribute will not be omitted from the model but shown at the end as `info` level messages.
+ Note:  The `!` is a notation for the deletion of a non-attribute key element from the model.
+Any missing attribute will be omitted from the result model but shown as `info` level messages in the output.

  To compare the two model files and generate the output to files, run the tool as follows: